JanaBrunatova/blood-rheology-slip/aneurysm/README.md

 ## Wall boundary conditions

-The wall boundary condition is controlled by the slip parameter `Theta` in the flow simulation and by `theta` during post-processing.
+The wall boundary condition is controlled by the slip parameter `theta`.

 Use:

-- `Theta = -1.0` for Dirichlet no-slip boundary conditions
+- `theta = -1.0` for Dirichlet no-slip boundary conditions
-- `0 <= Theta <= 1` for partial-slip boundary conditions enforced by Nitsche's method
+- `0 <= theta <= 1` for partial-slip boundary conditions enforced by Nitsche's method

-Use the same slip value during all post-processing steps as in the original flow simulation.
+Use the same value of `theta` in the flow simulation and in all post-processing steps.

 ## Step 1: Run the flow simulation